lLexsonl/games-in-go/README.md

 In this project, I'm learning to program in go(golang) doing small games projects.

-I'm sorry for my spanglish.
+I'm sorry for my spanglish in the code.